-St Abbs is popular with divers, birdwatchers and visitors.
-Impressive seascapes, cliffs - a good introduction to east coast scenery.
-Close to A1 main road.
+St Abbs is a pretty coastal village in the Scottish Borders.
+It’s popular with divers, birdwatchers and visitors.
+It has impressive rugged seascapes and cliffs.
+Overall, a good introduction to Scotland’s east coast scenery.
+Close to the A1 main road.

 St Abbs – as somewhere quite close to the border with England – is worth the detour from the main A1 for its setting alone.
 If you are on a short trip to Scotland, it may be your only chance of seeing an old Scottish fishing community.

 In summer, there’s always a bit of a stir down there, though sometimes that’s just to find a parking space.
 Yes, it gets busy.
-Sometimes it’s wall-to-wall neoprene.
+Sometimes it’s neoprene as far as the eye can see.
 (What’s the collective word for divers.
 Is it shoal?
 A school?
 A pod?)

 In the red-roofed little picture, the actual village of St Abbs – with the Ebba Centre (with cafe), the excellent Friday market and also the St Abbs Visitor Centre – are all just out of shot on the far right, beyond the trees.
 A five minute walk, I promise.

 (Pictured here) St Abb’s head Lighthouse is inevitably a Stevenson light and, cleverly, David and Thomas Stevenson noticed that the very top of the cliff was often in mist.

 Consequently, they built the lighthouse not on the highest point of the headland, but somewhat down the seaward slope.

 Obviously, you’ll take care when you visit?
 Keep small children and dogs well-tethered.

 As well as diving types, the village also attracts birdy folk.
 There is a splendid circular walk from the aforementioned carpark – probably best done anticlockwise.